Brush, Salal and Other Forest Products

 Capitol Forest-South Puget Sound Region

-IN 2021, THE SOUTH PUGET SOUND REGION CHANGED THE WAY IT SELLS INDIVIDUAL SPECIALIZED FOREST PRODUCT (BRUSH AND/OR MUSHROOM) PERMITS FOR CAPITOL FOREST.
+IN 2021, THE SOUTH PUGET SOUND REGION CHANGED THE WAY IT SELLS INDIVIDUAL BRUSH AND/OR MUSHROOM PERMITS FOR CAPITOL FOREST.
 OUR OFFICE WILL NO LONGER SELL PERMITS IN-PERSON.
-We will sell 2023 permits again by mail only, starting January 3, 2023, through September 30, 2023.
-Detailed information regarding Capitol Forest Brush and Mushroom Permits for 2023 is available here.
+We will sell 2024 permits again by mail only, starting January 2, 2024, through September 30, 2024.

-Each individual Permit will be valid and harvesting can begin when the Permittee signs the signature blocks where indicated.
+Each Permit will be valid and harvesting can begin once the Permittee signs the signature blocks where highlighted.
 Permittees purchasing a Permit for the Grays Harbor County permit area will also need to have their hauling permit validated by the Grays Harbor County Sheriff’s Office in Montesano prior to harvesting.

 Thank you for your understanding and cooperation as we adjust our business practices to better serve our communities.